Week 5

 These factors may show warning signs before a failure occurs.

-A piston engine condition report
+A piston engine condition report should be completed during routine

 maintenance to aid engine health and trend monitoring.